What happens when a designer plays with fire?

 After this, the pieces are not brushed clean to preserve the burned structures.
 When needed, pieces are re-placed or otherwise fixed so that they get back their original function.
 After the pieces have cooled completely, they are treated with a thick layer of epoxy.
 In this way the chair, the chandelier and the armchair remain firm and the charred wood intact.
 When the epoxy is completely cured, the seats of the chairs are covered with fire-retardant foam and then, finally, the seats are covered with deep black leather which is fixed with mat black nails.

 What is a Moooi Original?
 Every design in our collection is an original Moooi design, but a few of those designs grew out to be Moooi fan-favourites.
 Extraordinary designs, well-loved by people all over the world!
-Every month we highlight one of them.

 All Moooi Smoke design pieces are accompanied by Moooi’s digital proof of authenticity: The Button.
 This personal safe-keeper accompanies every Moooi design.
 The incorporated NFC- technology in The Button makes counterfeiting impossible and acts as proof of authenticity.
 By introducing The Button in their designs Moooi makes its supports in original design tangible.